1960 Oakland Raiders season: Week 15: vs. Denver Broncos

-On Saturday, December 17, 1960, the Raiders ended their inaugural campaign on a high note by easily defeating the Broncos.
+On Saturday, December 17, 1960, the Raiders ended their inaugural campaign on a high note by easily defeating the Broncos 48–10.
 The two squads traded field goals in the first quarter, but Oakland entered halftime with a 17–10 lead on the strength of touchdown runs by Tom Flores and Tony Teresa.
 Denver's lone touchdown was a 6-yard pass from Frank Tripucka to Lionel Taylor in the second quarter.
-After that, Oakland scored 38 unanswered points, including 31 in the final period.
+After that, Oakland scored 38 unanswered points, including 31 in the final period with four different Raiders scoring touchdowns.
 Babe Parilli passed for two scores in his final game as a Raider.